z-katas/arch-katas-dcc/quanta/reports.md

 * **Configurability** - Users can create and configure the way reports need to be generated.

 ### Architectural Style Preferred
-Hybrid - Event driven (for processing periodic reports) + Microservices
+Hybrid - Event-driven (for processing periodic reports) + Microservices

 ### Relevant ADRs
 NA